Helsinki-NLP/mammoth/helper/cc/cc.md

 ## `cluster_languages`: Determine language groups by clustering.

-An example of the input:
+An example of the input config:
 ```
 # 03-cluster-seed.yaml
 languages: [en, es, de, fr]